Refining Cram\'er-Rao Bound With Multivariate Parameters: An Extrinsic Geometry Perspective: Matrix curvature correction

 \section{Matrix curvature correction}

 In Theorem \ref{thm:dir}, we derived a family of directional inequalities.
-One may wonder: Is it possible to compress this into a single symmetric positive semidefinite (PSD) matrix $\Delta$ that yields $\Sigma\succeq J^{-1}+\Delta$ for every direction $v$?
+A natural question arises: Is it possible to compress this infinite set of directional constraints into a single symmetric PSD matrix $\Delta$ such that the matrix inequality $\Sigma \succeq J^{-1} + \Delta$ holds?